-If you are interested in a place for your child, please download and read our welcome booklet from here and then either contact us on 07944 208909 or email@example.com, or simply download and complete our Application_to_Join_form available here.
+If you are interested in a place for your child, please download and read our welcome booklet from here and then either contact our administrator Debbie on 07944 208909 for an informal chat and to arrange a visit, email email@example.com, or complete our application form here.
 Children on our waiting list are given priority when a space becomes available.
 Please note that our pre-school is near Crewe and not on The Wirral.

 All children over 3 years old (and some 2 year olds – see below) continue to be eligible for at least 15 weekly funded hours, no matter what their family’s circumstances.

 Monday to Friday, 7.30am to 5.30pm (individual drop-off and pick-up times will be arranged convenient to you)